 Spiritual Causes and Treatment of Addiction

 Addiction is often described by its biological elements.
 People who are addicted to substances experience physical pain, intense cravings, and withdrawal symptoms.
-The most successful rehabilitation approaches address these issues through medication, healthy diet, and exercise.
+The most successful rehabilitation approaches address these issues through medication, a healthy diet, and exercise.

 The emotional and mental health side of addiction is usually managed through therapy and stress management techniques.
 However, many addiction specialists are acknowledging the spiritual component of addiction and advocating for alternative treatments.